xuepx/enyo-webos-libs/README.md

 ##windows

-some function for webos Window manager.
+some functions for webos Window manager.

 **Example:**